Shofyan/go-sample-metric/README.md

-# Go Sample Metric with OpenTelemetry Collector
+# Go Sample Metric with OpenTelemetry and Datadog Integration

-This project demonstrates how to send metrics from a Go application to an OpenTelemetry Collector, which then exports them to Prometheus for storage and Grafana for visualization.
+This project demonstrates how to send metrics from a Go application using OpenTelemetry.
+It supports two deployment modes:
+1. **Direct to Datadog**: Send metrics directly to Datadog using OTLP exporters (recommended for production)
+2. **Local Stack**: Go app → OTEL Collector → Prometheus → Grafana (recommended for development)

 ## Features